gchure/phd/src/chapter_01/section_01_introduction.md

 the sugar.
 This led to a general conclusion that "the production of diastases [enzymes] depends on the manner of nutrition" in which the cultures were grown [@loison2013], a phenomenon later coined *enzymatic adaptation*.
-This is one of the the first observations of the fact that, while an organism may be able to digest a certain sugar, it may not *always* be able to do so.
+This is one of the first observations of the fact that, while an organism may be able to digest a certain sugar, it may not *always* be able to do so.
 Rather, there seemed to be certain conditions in which the production or formation of these enzymes could occur.
 In his doctoral thesis in 1900,